apaolillo/rtlinux/README.md

 ./deploykernels.sh <path_mounted_bootfs> <path_mounted_rootfs>
 ```

-This will build the docker image that build the stock Linux kernel and the kernel patched with
+This will build the docker image that builds the stock Linux kernel and the kernel patched with
 PREEMPT_RT that were used in our benchmarks.
-The script will also automatically copy the kernel images to your SD card, if its name was correctly
+The script will also automatically copy the kernel images to your SD card.
-passed as an argument to the script.

 After inserting the SD card back into your Raspberry Pi and booting into the system, you can select
 which kernel to use by editing the Raspberry Pi's `config.txt` file.